Dad's Place Church: Ministry and outreach

 The church conducts worship services and community programs focused on practical aid and inclusion.
 Since 2023, it has permitted overnight stays for unhoused individuals as part of what church leaders describe as their religious mission to serve the vulnerable.
 The ministry offers bedding, meals, and spiritual support.
 During litigation in 2024–2025, appellate stays allowed the church to continue overnight operations pending appeal.

 Legal disputes

 Zoning and fire-safety enforcement

 In late 2023, Bryan officials asserted that overnight sheltering conflicted with zoning rules for the downtown business district and raised fire-safety concerns such as the absence of a sprinkler system.

 On December 9, 2024, a county court enjoined overnight stays, but the Ohio Sixth District Court of Appeals issued an emergency stay that same week, allowing the ministry to continue.

 On January 3, 2025, the appeals court granted a full stay pending appeal, maintaining the status quo during further review.

+Sixth District Court of Appeals ruling (2025)

+On November 21, 2025, the Ohio Sixth District Court of Appeals reversed the trial court's December 5, 2024 preliminary injunction against Dad's Place and remanded the case for further proceedings.
+The appellate court held that the trial court applied the incorrect standard by using rational-basis review instead of strict scrutiny for the church's free-exercise claims.
+It determined that the applicable fire-code provisions were not "generally applicable" because enforcement involved individualized discretion by local fire officials, and it concluded that the church had demonstrated a substantial burden on its religious exercise.
+The court also found that the trial court failed to address the separate claim under the Ohio Constitution's Conscience Clause, which affords broader protections than the First Amendment.
+The case was remanded for reconsideration under strict-scrutiny requirements.

+Williams County Court of Common Pleas ruling (2026)

+On April 1, 2026, the Williams County Court of Common Pleas dismissed the City of Bryan’s civil case against Dad's Place, denying the request for a permanent injunction and entering judgment in favor of the church.

+The ruling followed the Ohio Sixth District Court of Appeals’ 2025 decision requiring the case to be evaluated under strict scrutiny.
+Applying that standard, the court found that enforcement of fire-code provisions against the church’s overnight ministry did not satisfy constitutional requirements and declined to issue an injunction preventing the ministry from operating.
+The decision allowed Dad's Place to continue its overnight shelter activities while concluding the city’s civil enforcement action at the trial court level.